lublud/OSS/README.md

 That way, the scheduling is done in background.

 We added the possibility to display the time left for each process because we think a user must be able to know when a process will end its execution.

+To paraphrase George Orwell:
+«All processes are created equal but some are more equal than others... »